daalber/PubMedToSheet/README.md

 ### Feel free to use, modify, etc. Credit is appreciated.
 MIT License.

 ### Please share any issues or bugs with me via email or the issues page

+Upcoming features:
+- Ability to add to existing sheets
+- Ability to process list of PMID's
+- Ability to select features to be included in sheet